slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You cannot find peace by avoiding life."
 -- Virginia Woolf*

+> *"At the core of every major conflict between human beings there is a trust problem."
+-- rapahelz@x*

+> *"Insults are the arguments employed by those who are in the wrong."
+-- Jean-Jacques Rousseau*

 ### On conflict resolution

 You’re either part of the solution or part of the problem.